-That directors, employees, contractors and consultants (hereinafter referred to as "Stakeholders") engaged by CTG or any subsidiary or associated company (hereinafter referred to as "CTG") conduct the business of CTG in accordance with this Code of Conduct (hereinafter referred to as the "Code") therefore reflecting the values of CTG.
+Directors (being regional directors and officers of CTG Global Managed Services DMCC), employees, contractors and consultants (hereinafter referred to as "Stakeholders") engaged by CTG or any subsidiary or associated company (hereinafter referred to as "CTG") shall conduct themselves in accordance with this Code of Conduct (hereinafter referred to as the "Code") (which reflects the values of CTG).

 The environments in which CTG operates are often fragile, post-conflict or post-disaster regions, with the potential for individuals to be exposed to extreme risk and personal injury.
-This Code is designed so that adherence to it by Stakeholders will ensure their wellbeing and ensure that CTG conducts itself as a responsible and ethical services provider.
+This Code is designed so that adherence to it by stakeholders will ensure their wellbeing and ensure that CTG conducts itself as a responsible and ethical services provider.